getcarina/getcarina.com/_posts/2016-06-10-weekly-news-oscon.md

 author: Everett Toews <everett.toews@rackspace.com>
 published: true
 excerpt: >
   Think outside the container with Carolyn Van Slyck and friends at OSCON 2016.
 Build and deploy applications effectively on Docker Swarm with Everett Toews at OSCON 2016.
-And finally, Zack Shoylev teaches us how to build a simple SaaS with jclouds and Carina.
+And finally, learn how to build a simple SaaS with jclouds and Carina with Zack Shoylev.
 categories:
   - Docker
   - Swarm